 You will receive your first week of your new training program at least one day before you start.
 You can expect to see the following week of your training a week in advance by every Sunday night at the latest.

-If you ever experience pain or discomfort, then let me know so we can come up with a modification.
+If you ever experience pain or discomfort, let Coach Jen know so you can have a modification.
 Make the training calendar work for you - switch training sessions around as needed.

 Just because we're remote doesn't mean you won't get results.
-You will be amazed at how selfmotivated you will become and how routine your workouts will become in this process.
-It's very empowering!
+You will be amazed at how self-sufficient you will become and how routine your workouts will be in this process.
+It's empowering!